organizedanvrchy/Projects/Intermediate/Coffee Machine/README.md

 - **Language**: Python 🐍
 - **Modules**:
   - `menu` for drink definitions.
-  - `resources` for tracking ingredients and money.
+  - `resources` for tracking ingredients.
 - **Platform Support**:
   - Cross-platform compatibility with `os` and `platform`.